Cold Pursuit: Plot

-Nels calls Viking and tells him to come to his house alone.
-When Viking says it will take him three hours, Nels takes Ryan with him to work.
-While Viking was lying, as he already knew Nels' address and was minutes away, he finds the house empty; his men toss the place to find clues about the kidnapper.
-While teaching Ryan how to drive the snow equipment, Nels meets Officers Dash and Gip on the road and says Ryan is his visiting nephew.
-The police then comment that they saw the cars at his place.
-Nels realizes Viking and his men are already on his trail and leaves with Ryan.
-Viking's men find out where Nels works and leave.
-Mustang, who has stayed behind at Nels's home and has been grieving over Dexter's senseless death, tips off the Ute that Viking was responsible for the death of White Bull's son and where he can be found.
-Mustang had been involved with Dexter in a gay relationship.
+In a phone call, Nels tells Viking to come to his house alone.
+Viking says it will take him three hours, but he already knows the address and is only minutes away.
+Nels takes Ryan with him to work though and Viking finds the house empty.
+While teaching Ryan how to drive the snow equipment, Nels meets Kehoe patrol Officers Kimberly Dash and Gip on the road and says Ryan is his visiting nephew.
+The police comment that they saw various cars at his place and Nels realizes Viking and his men are on his trail.
+Mustang, who has stayed behind at Nels's home and has been grieving over Dexter's murder, tips off the Ute that Viking was responsible for the death of White Bull's son and where he can be found.

 Nels hides Ryan in a safe place knowing that Viking and his men are coming.
-Nels is eventually ambushed and taken to Viking.
-Viking instructs them to take Nels to the garage to begin torturing him to find out where his son is but the Ute arrive.
-During the ensuing shootout, most of both groups are killed.
-Viking, attempting to drive away, is trapped when Nels uses machinery to impale Viking's car with a shorn tree trunk, allowing White Bull to shoot Viking in the chest.
-He dies when found by Kehoe patrol officers Kimberly Dash and Gip, but with his last breath is unable to give Nels' name to the police.
+Nels is captured and taken to Viking, who instructs his men to torture him to find out where his son is.
+A mob of the Ute arrive however, and during the ensuing shootout, most of both groups are killed.
+Viking, attempting to drive away, is trapped when Nels uses machinery to impale his car with a tree trunk, allowing White Bull to shoot Viking.
+When officers Dash and Gip arrive, Viking is unable to give Nels' name to the police with his dying breath.
 Dash spots Ryan driving an industrial snow blower in the direction of Kehoe, but chooses not to follow, instead calling it into dispatch.
-As Nels leaves in his snowplow to continue his work, White Bull jumps into the cab; after initially holding Nels at gunpoint, the two men drive away together with both being satisfied for having avenged their respective children's deaths.
-Avalanche, one of White Bull's men, who had gone paragliding earlier, accidentally flies into the snowplow, being minced to death and shredded to bits.
-His random death is the last.
-Through the film, after each death, a black screen shows the name of the dead man, his gang nickname, and a religious or other symbol, such as a cross, a star-of-David, or a word in Arabic.
-After the big shoot-out between Viking's gang and the Ute gang, the black screen is almost filled with these memorials.
+As Nels leaves in his snowplow to continue work, White Bull jumps into the cab; after initially holding Nels at gunpoint, the two men drive away together, both satisfied for having avenged their respective children's deaths.
+Avalanche, one of White Bull's men, who had gone paragliding earlier, accidentally flies into the snowplow, being minced to death (throughout the film, after each death a black screen shows the name of the dead man, his gang nickname and a religious or other symbol, connected to him).